About Marni

 Biography

-Marni Myers is an interdisciplinary artist and visual alchemist chasing an obscure, dream-like state of minimalistic and imperfect layers.
-Using the alternative process of cyanotype printing to create quiet discoveries within the photographic image, she reveals her artist’s hand through tactile layered compositions, painterly textures, soft tonal transitions, and loose edges that resist perfection.
+Marni Myers is an interdisciplinary artist and visual alchemist, exploring dream-like states through minimal, imperfect layers.
+Through the alternative photographic process of cyanotype printing, she uncovers quiet discoveries within the photographic image, revealing her hand with tactile compositions, painterly textures, soft tonal shifts, and edges that resist perfection.

 Awards